-To help you get ahead, here are eight insurance marketing ideas you should add to your digital marketing arsenal:
+To help you get ahead, here are seven insurance marketing ideas you should add to your digital marketing arsenal:

 Inaccurate data can be a campaign killer.
 This is especially important when it comes to creating new solutions for underinsured market segments or growing new products and services in emerging markets.
 Given how quickly consumer behaviors and choices are changing, data helps your business stay nimble and increases the accuracy of your marketing decisions and campaigns.

 Besides obvious deliverability issues, bad data can also have a negative impact on list segmentation, which in turn has repercussions for all your social media, email, content marketing or customer service and customer experience efforts.
 Accurate lists with clean data allow your team to be better poised to respond to both consumer demands and competitive threats.

 Regularly clean up your lists, because you can’t use bad data from the past to help you plan your future insurance marketing campaigns.
 If you don’t know what’s worked — and, more importantly, why — it’s hard to leverage data to create new insights.
 Remove the uncertainty.
 Clean your data.

 Sure, you have offline data like a customer’s name or address.
 Maybe even an email address or phone number.
 But what else do you know about your customer from their online behaviors or channels?
 If you’re using multiple forms of online marketing, such as paid search, SEO or content marketing, you already have additional, non-conventional resources to help inform your next campaign or product/service idea.